lax0248917/outOfThisWorld/outOfThisWorld/readme.md

 * How often will you commit your code? - I will try to stick to once a day, or after each major change.

-* How will you test your web site? - ???
+* How will you test your web site? - I have not used testing tools before, I will research this.
+Any advice for beginner would be appreciated.

 * How will you design the layout of your website? - Have never used a wireframing tool, but for this project I am going to, so I can learn the concepts.
+I am going to start with Marvel.